Conduct a Free Washington Warrant Search (Resource)

 You can also order a copy of your criminal history records from the WSP.

-Also keep in mind that Washington Criminal Code 9.94A.716 authorizes the Washington Department of Corrections to issue arrest warrants for individuals in violation of any condition of community custody (probation and parole), those who have violated the terms of a protective order, as well as non-US-citizen inmates who have been released to U.S. Immigration and Customs Enforcement for deportation before the end of their sentence (RCW 9.94A.685).
+Also keep in mind that Washington Criminal Code 9.94A.716 authorizes the Washington Department of Corrections to issue arrest warrants for individuals in violation of any condition of community custody (probation and parole), those who’ve violated terms of a protective order, and non-US-citizen inmates who have been released to U.S. Immigration & Customs Enforcement for deportation before the end of their sentence (RCW 9.94A.685).

-Look Up Warrants Through County Government Agencies in Washington
+Look Up Warrants via County Government Agencies in Washington

 You can also accomplish a free Washington warrant search using information provided by county government agencies.
 The county court system and the sheriff’s office are the government agencies responsible for servicing and maintaining records about warrants in the state of Washington.

-The King County Sheriff’s Office – is responsible for serving felony and civil arrest warrants issued by the municipal, district or superior courts.5
+The King County Sheriff’s Office – is responsible for serving felony and civil arrest warrants issued by the municipal, district or superior courts, so anyone wanting to access warrant details in King County can do so through them.5

 Note that the King County Sheriff’s Office will not give out any information about warrants over the phone or by email because it may violate personal privacy regulations, or result in misidentification leading to a potential false arrest.